hzoo/hopeinsource.com/src/pages/shalom.md

 title: '14: Towards Shalom'
 date: '2020-07-08'
 time: '56'
-description: 'What does flourishing look like?
-Nicole Williams joins Henry to chat about faith in a less reductive way (than many of us may of grown up with): on rationality, the Church as a body, education, liturgy, family, being productive, and simply doing things for it's own sake.
-Was rather hard to say what we were getting at until the very end, all tying back to a picture of shalom!'
+description: What does flourishing look like?
+Nicole Williams joins Henry to chat about faith in a less reductive way (than many of us may of grown up with).
+On rationality, the Church as a body, education, liturgy, family, being productive, and simply doing things for it's own sake.
+Was rather hard to say what we were getting at until the very end, all tying back to a picture of shalom!
 episodeLink: 'b2b895b0'
 embedUrl: https://share.transistor.fm/s/b2b895b0
 ---